 A Progressive Web App is basically a web app with a few extras, so we started out by having a design and creating the layouts, logic and everything else.
 You know, like you would usually do with any app.
 We just knew that we need this to run entirely on the client, so we chose the WASM Blazor flavor (I never get tired of saying this together, it’s like a small poem).

 Now, to make it into a PWA, what you need is:

-In order to focus on building the app itself, we dogfood-ed our own components to better see how native components that work in a server-side Blazor app work in a WASM app.
-Everything went smoothly here, and the Telerik components are, indeed, production-ready and work the same way between WASM and Server scenarios.
+In order to focus on building the app itself, we dogfood-ed our own components to better see how native components that work in a server-side Blazor app work in a WebAssembly Progressive Web App.
+Everything went smoothly here, and the Telerik components are, indeed, production-ready and work the same way between WebAssembly and Server scenarios.